 Under section 4(b)(2) of the Act, we consider whether there are lands owned or managed by the Department of Defense where a national security impact might exist.
-In preparing this proposal, we have determined that no lands within the proposed designation of critical habitat for the whorled sunflower and fleshy-fruit gladecress are owned or managed by the Department of Defense.
+We have determined that no lands within the designated critical habitat for the whorled sunflower and fleshy-fruit gladecress are owned or managed by the Department of Defense.
 The Department of Defense owns or manages land, adjacent to Corps of Engineers reservoirs, where critical habitat is proposed for Short's bladderpod.
 However, we anticipate no impact on national security from designating this land as critical habitat.
-Consequently, the Secretary does not propose to exercise his discretion to exclude any areas from the final designation based on impacts on national security.
+Consequently, the Secretary is not exerting her discretion to exclude any areas from this final designation based on impacts on national security.

-Other Relevant Impacts
+Exclusions Based on Other Relevant Impacts

 Under section 4(b)(2) of the Act, we consider any other relevant impacts, in addition to economic impacts and impacts on national security.
 We consider a number of factors, including whether the landowners have developed any HCPs or other management plans for the area, or whether there are conservation partnerships that would be encouraged by designation of, or exclusion from, critical habitat.
-In addition, we look at any tribal issues, and consider the government-togovernment relationship of the United States with tribal entities.
+In addition, we look at any tribal issues and consider the government-togovernment relationship of the United States with tribal entities.
 We also consider any social impacts that might occur because of the designation.

-In preparing this proposal, we have determined that there are currently no HCPs or other management plans for the Short's bladderpod, whorled sunflower, nor fleshy-fruit gladecress, and the proposed designation does not include any tribal lands or trust resources.
-We anticipate no impact on tribal lands, partnerships, or HCPs from this proposed critical habitat designation.
-Accordingly, the Secretary does not propose to exercise her discretion to exclude any areas from the final designation based on other relevant impacts.
+In preparing this final rule, we have determined that there are currently no HCPs or other management plans for Short's bladderpod, whorled sunflower, nor fleshy-fruit gladecress, and the final designation does not include any tribal lands or trust resources.
+We anticipate no impact on tribal lands, partnerships, or HCPs from this critical habitat designation.
+Accordingly, the Secretary is not exercising her discretion to exclude any areas from this final designation based on other relevant impacts.